aburgasser/ucdmcmc/README.md

 ## Models

 `ucdmcmc` comes with a starter set of models that play nicely with the code.
-An extended set can be downloaded from https://spexarchive.coolstarlab.ucsd.edu/ucdmcmc/
+An extended set can be downloaded from https://spexarchive.coolstarlab.ucsd.edu/ucdmcmc/.
+These should be placed in the folder `.ucdmcmc_models` in your home directory (i.e., `/home/adam/.ucdmcmc.models`).
+If it doesn't already exist, this directory will be created on the first call to `ucdmcmcm`.
+In addition, models that exist on this website and not present in this folder will be downloaded directly when `getModelSet()`` is called.
+You can also generate your own set of models using the `generateModels()` function (see note above).

 ## Spectra